GLOBAL SUZUKI

 ■ Information security management system promotion organization

-Preparation for information leakage and external attacks
+Measures against information leakage and external attacks

 We obtained ISO 27001 (information security management system) certification in 2020, and we continue to maintain the certification by conducting Company-wide assessment activities and internal audits every year.